MM-NeRF: Multimodal-Guided 3D Multi-Style Transfer of Neural Radiance Field: Experiments

-\textbf{High-Quality 3D Multi-Style Transfer.} In Figure \ref{fig:main_comparison}, we compare MM-NeRF with StyleRF \cite{liu2023stylerf} and HyperNeRF \cite{chiang2022hyper} on forward-facing scenes \cite{mildenhall2021nerf}.
+In Figure \ref{fig:main_comparison}, we compare MM-NeRF with StyleRF and HyperNeRF on forward-facing scenes \cite{mildenhall2021nerf}.
 MM-NeRF generates high-quality stylized novel views with texture details.
 By contrast, stylized images with other methods show blurry details and limited matching with the reference styles.
+In particular, the results of HyperNeRF exhibit a significant loss of details, making it difficult to discern objects within the scene.
+Similarly, StyleRF also suffers from a lack of details and tends to produce high-contrast results that may cause discomfort.
+In comparison, the results generated by MM-NeRF not only adhere to the style defined by the reference images but also exhibit clear details.

+To better evaluate MM-NeRF, StyleRF, and HyperNeRF, we conducted a user study.
+As shown in Table \ref{Tb:user_study}, the stylization of MM-NeRF outperforms other methods.
+The detailed analysis of the user study is presented in Section \ref{Sec:UserStudy}.